Slipping Rib Syndrome Organization®

 Directly attached to the sternum, their costal cartilages are connected by the sternocostal joints.

-False ribs ( 8-9th or 10th)
+FALSE RIBS( 8-9th or 10th)

 Indirectly attached to the sternum, their costal cartilages connect with the seventh costal cartilage by the costochondral joint.

-Floating ribs (10th-11th or 11th-12th)
+FLOATING RIBS (10th-11th or 11th-12th)

 Do not attach to the sternum.
 They are the distal two ribs.